CodeGlassDotIO/Docs/_docs/features/supportedruntimes.md

 - CodeGlass Browser path is set in the [Client settings view](../views/clientusersettingswindow/ClientSettings.md)

 ### Known Issues
+- Security sanbox is disabled, we had fixed this but it broke again when we updated chromium.
+- Page loading will fail with STATUS_BREAKPOINT, this happens because you loaded a cached page, please reload the page with CTRL + F5, and if that does not help open Dev tools (F12), go to network tab and check 'disable cache' and reload the page again with CTRL+F5
 - Many features that work for the CLR profiler do not work for this runtime, including:
     - [Decompilation for Filters](Decompilation.md)
     - (probably more, we have to update this list manually)